nickglazzard1959/gplot2/README.md

 numbers on such machines are rational, but the period will be enormous.

-### General drawing
+### General drawing - Part 1: Basic functions

 DIMFILM provides some basic drawing capabilities apart from its extensive graph plotting functionality.
-That functionality is based on these lower level capabilities, as you would expect.
+Graph plotting is based on these lower level capabilities, as you would expect.

 There is a simple but sound foundation for general drawing with the